BleekerLab/snakemake_rnaseq/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.2393540.svg)](https://doi.org/10.5281/zenodo.2393540)

 # RNA_seq_Snakemake
-A snakemake pipeline for the analysis of RNA-seq data that makes use of [hisat2](https://ccb.jhu.edu/software/hisat2/index.shtml) and [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html).
+A snakemake pipeline for the analysis of RNA-seq data [![Snakemake](https://img.shields.io/badge/snakemake-≥5.2.0-brightgreen.svg)](https://snakemake.bitbucket.io)

-[![Snakemake](https://img.shields.io/badge/snakemake-≥5.2.0-brightgreen.svg)](https://snakemake.bitbucket.io)
 [![Miniconda](https://img.shields.io/badge/miniconda-blue.svg)](https://conda.io/miniconda)

 # Description

 ## Aim
-To align, count, normalize counts and compute gene differential expressions between conditions using paired-end Illumina RNA-seq data.
+To align, count and normalize counts using single or paired-end Illumina RNA-seq data.

 ## Description
 This pipeline analyses the raw RNA-seq data and produces two files containing the raw and normalized counts.

 1. The raw fastq files will be trimmed for adaptors and quality checked with `fastp`.
-2. The genome sequence FASTA file will be used for the mapping step of the trimmed reads using `hisat2`.
+2. The genome sequence FASTA file will be used for the mapping step of the trimmed reads using `STAR`.
 3. A GTF annotation file will be used to obtain the raw counts using `subread featureCounts`.
 4. The raw counts will be scaled using `DESeq2` to generate the scaled ("normalized") counts.

-## Prerequisites: what you should be able to do before using this pipeline
+## Prerequisites: what you should know before using this pipeline
 - Some command of the Unix Shell to connect to a remote server where you will execute the pipeline (e.g. SURF Lisa Cluster).
 You can find a good tutorial from the Software Carpentry Foundation [here](https://swcarpentry.github.io/shell-novice/) and another one from Berlin Bioinformatics [here](http://bioinformatics.mdc-berlin.de/intro2UnixandSGE/unix_for_beginners/README.html).
 - Some command of the Unix Shell to transfer datasets to and from a remote server (to transfer sequencing files and retrieve the results/).
 The Berlin Bioinformatics Unix begginer guide available [here] should be sufficient for that (check the `wget` and `scp` commands).
 - An understanding of the steps of a canonical RNA-Seq analysis (trimming, alignment, etc.).
 You can find some info [here](https://bitesizebio.com/13542/what-everyone-should-know-about-rna-seq/).